Offbeatmammal/jsNoSpam/README.md

 ----
 <b><i>In order to reduce the ease with which spambots can get around this (helping preserve the value for everyone!), please rename the functions <code>jsNSshow</code> and <code>jsNSemail</code> in your deployment,
 and/or consider using a JS minification/uglification service to further obscure things.</b></i>
+By requiring the user to interact to expose the email address, you reduce the risk of a DOM crawler finding the mail as it would need to trigger the action.
 Also, you don't have to use plain ROT13 as the only encoding scheme.
 There are simple variations which rotate forward/backward a different number of letters or you can use a different cipher scheme altogether.